 Hot-melt is characterized by high durability, glue joint and favorable price and production efficiency.
 It is most suitable for books printed on uncoated paper.
 Its significant advantage is the speed of setting which occurs immediately after the glue cools down (about 3 minutes), allowing for further bookbinding and quick delivery of the finished product to the recipient.

-PUR (polyurethane adhesive) - The adhesive hardened during a chemical reaction, gains high flexibility and adhesion to all printing substrates.
-It gives measurable benefits when gluing books and catalogs with coated - chalky paper inside.
+PUR (polyurethane glue) - The glue hardened during a chemical reaction, obtains high flexibility and adhesion to all printing bases.
+It gives measurable benefits when gluing books and catalogs in which coated - chalk paper is used inside.

 It is a type of hybrid binding in which pages are sewn into notebooks of 16-32 pages, and then glued together to form a book with a volume of up to a thousand pages.
 The sewn-glued binding combines the best features of both the above-mentioned sewn and glued binding.
 Easy opening of the book - as in a sewn binding + a large number of pages and a spine up to 50 mm wide - as in a glued binding.